-To enter non-alphanumeric octets, use "%nn," where nn is two hexadecimal digits representing the value of the character
+To enter non-alphanumeric octets, use "%nn," where nn is two hexadecimal digits representing the value of the character where xxxxxxxxx is a value between 8 and 64 characters.

 Note: The default password for logging in as an admin is "pass."
 If you have changed the password, you will need to use your password instead of "pass."